KaninchenSpeed/multigrub/README.md

 2. `EFI-partition-id` with the uuid of the (fat32) efi partition of the usb drive
 3. Copy iso files to the ext4 partition
 4. Run `sudo ./update.sh` while in the ext4 partition (rerun this when changing the iso files)

+### Additional Info

+This script was tested with debian live images and manjaro live images